• Home

 Custom Indoor Playhouse

 A fully built indoor playhouse with real cedar shake shingles, dutch door, and working window.
-Designed from architectural drawings and built to complement the home's exterior aesthetic — the kind of attention to detail Glencoe homeowners expect.
+Designed from architectural drawings and built to complement the home's exterior aesthetic — the kind of detail Glencoe homeowners expect.

 Interactive Climbing Wall